Step syntax

 Click / Press / Tap

-Syntax: Click/press/tap the <control type>
+Syntax: Click/press/tap the <object type>

 Example: Click the bell